Anne of Denmark and contrary winds: Agnes Sampson and John Fian

 According to the Newes from Scotland and the charges laid against her, Agnes Sampson, one of the accused at North Berwick, a woman from Humbie or Nether Keith in the parish of Keith Marischal, confessed to causing the storm that drowned Jane Kennedy on 7 September 1589 when ferry boats collided during a sudden storm on the Forth.
 She had made a charm by sinking a dead cat, to which her companions had attached parts of a dead man, into the sea near Leith.
 The same charm raised the storm and weather effects that threatened the king on his return voyage from Denmark in 1590.

+The 13th article of the "dittay", the 53 charges made against Agnes Sampson, was that she had fore-knowledge from the devil of a storm at Michaelmas; and the 14th, that a spirit advised her in advance that James would sail to meet to Anne of Denmark; the 40th to raise a wind to delay the queen's ship.